 Sharp teeth approach, while you look a hungry shark in the eye.
 They come from the right, the left and above.
 In our shark tank you will be surrounded by amazing animals!
 There are just 6 cm between you and the sharks when you go through our shark tunnel.

-Say hello to the Kattegatcenter’s biggest fish, the sand tiger shark and wave to the big nurse sharks, black and white tipped reef sharks, sandbar sharks, bamboo sharks, a zebra shark and a spotted wobbegong.
-At the training ramp in the shallow end of the shark tank, you can get even closer, when we train the zebra shark and the large nurse sharks.
+Say hello to the Kattegatcenter’s biggest fish, the sand tiger shark and wave to the big nurse sharks, black tipped reef sharks, sandbar sharks, bamboo sharks, and a spotted wobbegong.
+At the training ramp in the shallow end of the shark tank, you can get even closer, when we train the large nurse sharks.

 We feed and train the large tropical sharks each day at 2pm.